qdm12/dns/README.md

 | Image size | RAM usage | CPU usage |
 | --- | --- | --- |
 | 20.8MB | 13.2MB to 70MB | Low |

+It can be connected to one of all the DNS-over-TLS providers:

+- Google
+- Quad9
+- Quadrant
+- CleanBrowsing

 It is based on: